Akshay-Srivatsan/akshay-srivatsan.github.io/content/courses.md

     involved).
 This class is generally offered once a year in Winter Quarter.
 I TAed this class several times.

-    -   For students who took 140E, I'd recommend following up with either 240 (more conceptual) or [240LX][cs240lx] (more hands-on), depending on what part of 140 was more enjoyable.
-For students who took CS 112 or CS 212, I'd recommend [CS 240](https://cs240.stanford.edu).
+    -   For students who took 140E, I'd recommend following up with either [240][cs240] (more conceptual) or [240LX][cs240lx] (more hands-on), depending on what part of 140 was more enjoyable.
+For students who took CS 112 or CS 212, I'd recommend CS 240.
 CS 240 is mostly a paper-reading class.
-There's also a CS 340LX for people who really love CS 240LX.
+There's also occasionally a CS 340LX for people who really love CS 240LX.

 -   [CS 144](https://cs144.stanford.edu) is an introductory class in computer